SunnyJohal/easy-google-fonts/readme.txt

 10. Plugin Settings: If you enter a valid google fonts api key then this plugin will update itself with the latest fonts automatically.

 == Changelog ==
+= 2.0.5 =
+* Integrated the plugin with the site editor ui.
+* Enqueued the font styles into the gutenberg editor.
+* Added a simple font control variant.

 = 2.0.4 JS API =
 * Added fallback for sanitization functions when no font key is selected.